 Fuel and Fuel Bottles

 The best fuel and fuel bottles, reviewed and curated by the Trailspace community.
+The latest review was added on June 24, 2021.
 Stores' prices and availability are updated daily.

 Recent Fuel/Bottle Reviews

 Absolutely bombproof multi-fuel bottle for all liquid stove fuels not just alcohol for Trangia.
 I have had a 750 ml bottle I bought in Sweden over 20 years ago; outside it is still red but the printing is long gone.
 Other than that no sign of wear at all.
 It first held white gas for my SVEA 123 and for many years now holds alcohol for my Trangia burner for which it is designed.
 Many folk are unsure of the delivery screw top.
 I have never had any issues with it at all.
 It delivers a very precise… Full review

 A tough, plastic solution, to your denatured alcohol transport issues.
 The tricky safety valve might be its weak link, after a while.
 Self-contained, mobile users might like to look at other options.
 I finally had to jettison my 30-year-old Sigg Meths bottle, last year.
 The alloy was pitted, to the point of near-disintegration in some places, and the stopper was almost welded on.
 I bought a Trangia replacement, rather than buying steel alternatives, of indeterminate quality and origin.
 The body… Full review